-No one in Virginia then or in the years following could have possibly grasped the importance of what had occurred.
-Settlers understood that the assembly allowed them to have a hand in governing themselves, but they were motivated more by opportunities to approve laws sent by the Virginia Company from London and to propose their own legislation rather than by abstract concepts of self-government or subjects’ rights and liberties.
+No one in Virginia then or in the decades following could have possibly grasped the importance of what had occurred.
+Settlers understood that the assembly allowed them to have a hand in governing themselves, but they were motivated more by opportunities to approve laws sent by the Virginia Company from London and to propose their own legislation, than by abstract concepts of self-government or subjects’ rights and liberties.

-In Virginia, commonwealth theory guided the leadership’s approach to every facet of the emerging colony, including government, the rule of law, protections for private property, the organization of the local economy, and relations with the Powhatans, the Indian peoples whose territories surrounded English settlements.
+In Virginia, commonwealth theory guided the leadership’s approach to every facet of the emerging colony, including government, the rule of law, protections of private property, the organization of the local economy, and relations with the Powhatans, the Indian people whose territories surrounded English settlements.
 The great reforms introduced in 1619, therefore, were all-encompassing, not directed simply toward the creation of a legislative body.

 The Company’s commonwealth project was also condemned by critics for being dangerously egalitarian.
 Captain John Bargrave, a prominent merchant-planter, wrote forcefully that the “mouth of equal liberty must needs be stopped,” denouncing what he saw as the overt populist tendencies among Company leaders, including Sandys.
 “Extreme liberty,” he warned, was more perilous to the political and social order than “extreme tyranny.”

 A few weeks after the first meeting of the Assembly, a battered English privateer, the White Lion, entered the Chesapeake Bay and anchored off Point Comfort, a small but thriving maritime community at the mouth of the James River that was the Colony’s first port of call for oceangoing ships.
 While roving in the Caribbean, the ship had been in a fierce battle with a Portuguese slaver bound for Veracruz.
-Victorious, it sailed away carrying dozens of enslaved Africans and, running short of water and provisions, headed for Virginia.
-A couple of weeks later planter John Rolfe reported that the White Lion had “brought not anything but 20. and odd Negroes,” who were “bought” (my italics) for food supplies.
+Victorious, the White Lion sailed away carrying dozens of enslaved Africans and, running short of water and provisions, headed for Virginia.
+A couple of weeks later, the planter John Rolfe reported that the White Lion had “brought not anything but 20 and odd Negroes,” who were “bought” (my italics) for food supplies.
 Forcibly transported from West Central Africa (modern-day Angola), they were the first Africans to arrive in mainland English America.

 No documented discussion took place in the colony about the morality of owning and enslaving Africans.
-Deliberations in future general assemblies at Jamestown, as mirrored later in colonial legislatures across English America, focused far more on policing measures against Africans and protecting the rights of masters than on the rights of the enslaved or ethical considerations.
-Slavery, African and Indian, together with a broad spectrum of white non-freedom — apprenticeships, convict labor, and serfdom — were simply taken for granted in the emerging Atlantic world of the time and elicited little comment.
+Deliberations in future general assemblies at Jamestown, as mirrored later in colonial legislatures across English America, focused far more on policing measures against Africans and protecting the "rights" of masters than on those of the enslaved.
+Nor did any other ethical considerations play a significant role.
+Slavery, African and Indian, along with a broad spectrum of non-freedom involving white people — apprenticeships, convict labor, and serfdom — were simply taken for granted in the emerging Atlantic world of the time, so they elicited little comment.

-Thus, 1619 marks the inception of the most important political development in American history, the rise of democracy, as well as the emergence of what would in time become one of the nation’s greatest challenges: the corrosive legacy of racial stereotypes that continues to afflict our society today.
+Thus, 1619 marks the inception of the most important political development in American history, the rise of democracy, as well as the emergence of what would in time become one of the nation’s greatest challenges: the corrosive legacy of racial stereotypes that continues to afflict our society.

 In fact, the spread of self-government had begun long before.
-Originating in the English parliaments of the early seventeenth century, the principle that a just government relied on the consent of the governed and the rule of law applied to everyone irrespective of social status was transferred to Virginia as part of the Company’s sweeping reforms of 1619.
+Originating in the English parliaments of the early seventeenth century, the principle that a just government relied on the consent of the governed and the rule of law theoretically applied to everyone, irrespective of social status, was transferred to Virginia as part of the Company’s sweeping reforms of 1619.

 Colonial and then state legislatures developed as the bedrock of the American political system, a finely tuned balance of local and central powers that gave expression to and celebrated citizens’ collective rights and liberties.
 Today, these freedoms, together with the federal and state constitutions that enshrine them, constitute the foundational principles of American democracy.

 Sir Edwin Sandys believed passionately that the creation of a commonwealth was the best means of establishing just laws and a fair and equitable society in America.
-In November 1622, the poet and dean of Paul’s Church, John Donne, preached movingly to leaders of the Company, “Those amongst you that are old now, shall pass out of this world with this great comfort, that you contributed to the beginning of that Common Wealth” in Virginia.
+In November 1622, the poet and dean of St. Paul’s Church in London, John Donne, preached movingly to leaders of the Company: “Those amongst you that are old now shall pass out of this world with this great comfort, that you contributed to the beginning of that Common Wealth” in Virginia.
 Sandys’s dream of creating a commonwealth in the interests of settlers and Indians proved short-lived.

 But the twin pillars of democracy — the rule of law and representative government — survived and flourished.
-It was his greatest legacy to America.
+It was Sandys' greatest legacy to America.